Azure/azure-quickstart-templates/101-function-app-storage-private-endpoints/README.md

 In order to run the prereq template, you must have Owner permissions in the scope that you are assigning roles in.
 For example, if using the default scope of resource group, you must have Owner permissions on the resource group.

-You will also need to provide the object id of an existing deployment principal, as well as the user-assigned managed identity name.
+By default, the template assumes that the principal is a Contributor and does not assign permissions to the principal and you don't need to specify a value for the principleId parameter.
+If you set the isContributor parameter to false, you will need to provide the object id of an existing deployment principal for the principleId parameter.
 Note: The object id of a service principal is different from the object id of the AAD App registration.
 You can get the object id of a service principal via [PowerShell](https://docs.microsoft.com/en-us/powershell/module/azuread/get-azureadserviceprincipal?view=azureadps-2.0#example-2--retrieve-a-service-principal-by-id
 ) or [CLI](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az_ad_sp_show-examples).